nrungrat/nrungrat.github.io/_pages/about.md

 Nuttida received her BA in Neuroscience and Mathematics from Middlebury College, VT in 2014 and her PhD in Neurosciences with a Specialization in Computational Neurosciences from University of California, San Diego in 2020.
 Her graduate work with <a href="https://serenceslab.ucsd.edu/" target="_blank">Dr. John Serences</a> and <a href="http://whoville.ucsd.edu/" target="_blank">Dr. Larry Squire</a> employs a complementary blend of novel psychophysical paradigms, neuroimaging techniques, and lesion studies to understand the mechanisms by which the brain encodes and uses probabilistic sensory information to guide adaptive decision making.

 **Selected Awards & Honors**
-- Chancellor’s Outstanding Postdoctoral Award Finalist, UC San Diego (2021)
+- UC San Diego Chancellor’s Outstanding Postdoctoral Award Recipient (2021)
+- Stanford.Berkeley.UCSF Next Generation Faculty Symposium Honorable Mention (2021)
+- U.S. ARL Postdoc and Early Career Symposium Dr. Brad Forch Award for Best Poster (2021)
-- Next Gen Postdoc, Salk Institute (2021)
+- Salk Institute Next Gen Postdoc (2021)
 - U.S. ARL BAA for Basic & Applied Scientific Research Award (2021)
-- Career Advancement Award, Salk Institute (2021)
+- Salk Institute Career Advancement Award (2021)
-- Anuradha Rao Memorial Award, Cell Press/ Society for Neuroscience (2021)
+- Cell Press/ Society for Neuroscience Anuradha Rao Memorial Award (2021)

 <hallo hallo>